Cowboys & Kisses

 "Cowboys & Kisses" is a song by American singer Anastacia from her debut studio album Not That Kind (2000).
-Written by Anastacia, JIVE, and Charlie Pennachio, the song was released as the album's third single on January 22, 2001 by Daylight Records and Epic Records.
+Written by Anastacia, JIVE, and Charlie Pennachio, the song was released as the album's third single on January 22, 2001, by Daylight Records and Epic Records.

 Critical reception

-Tricia Beoy of MTVAsia.com called this song "a simple, anthem-ic, country-flavoured soft rock tune that doesn't work with Anastacia's voice."
+Tricia Boey of MTVAsia.com called this song "a simple, anthem-ic, country-flavoured soft rock tune that doesn't work with Anastacia's voice."

 Music video

 The music video for "Cowboys & Kisses" was filmed on January 8–9, 2001, at the Camarillo Airport in Camarillo, California.
-It is Anastacia's second video to be directed by Nigel Dick, who also director her debut song "I'm Outta Love".
+It is Anastacia's second video to be directed by Nigel Dick, who also directed the video for her debut song "I'm Outta Love".
 In the video, Anastacia is shown driving to an airplane hangar, while a strange unknown man, who is wearing the same ring as Anastacia, is watching her (on the TV screen).
 At the airport, she is lip-synching the song together with her background singers.
 While Anastacia is dressed like a cowgirl, the background singers play operators.
 The unknown man looks at Anastacia and browses through some files about her.
-At the end, Anastacia sings on an airplane, whereafter the stranger turns off his TV and Anastacia drives away.
+At the end, Anastacia sings on an airplane, after which the stranger turns off his TV and Anastacia drives away.